Linkvalue-Interne/MajoraFrameworkExtraBundle/docs/validation.md

 ## Exception listener

-Have an exception for validation is good, but handle it in every controller is painfull.
+Having an exception for validation is good, but handling it in every controller is painfull.
 A first response of this problem is implementing an exception listener, which can format your exception to be readable for humans.

 For enable it :